Find Grad Schools

 2 Yearly Graduations

 The most popular school in the United States for construction engineering students seekinga graduate certificate is New York University.
 Each year, around 52,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $53,770 per year, while in-state graduate students, on average, pay $35,982 per year.
-For the 2020-2021 academic year, 2 graduate certificates were handed out to construction engineering majors at NYU.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+The average in-state tuition for full-time undergraduates is $55,384 per year, while in-state graduate students, on average, pay $37,332 per year.
+During the most recent year for which we have data, 2 people received their graduate certificate in construction engineering from NYU.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 1 Yearly Graduations

 South Dakota School of Mines and Technology is the 3rd most popular school in the nation for students seeking a graduate certificate in construction engineering.
-The average in-state tuition for full-time undergraduates is $7,820 per year, while in-state graduate students, on average, pay $8,134 per year.
-For the 2020-2021 academic year, 1 graduate certificates were handed out to construction engineering majors at SD Mines.
+The average in-state tuition for full-time undergraduates is $7,820 per year, while in-state graduate students, on average, pay $8,130 per year.
+During the most recent year for which we have data, 1 people received their graduate certificate in construction engineering from SD Mines.

-The 3rd most popular school in the country for construction engineering majors who are seeking their graduate certificate is Texas Tech University.
-The average in-state tuition for full-time undergraduates is $8,935 per year, while in-state graduate students, on average, pay $6,956 per year.
-During the 2020-2021 academic year, 1 people received their graduate certificate in construction engineering from Texas Tech.
+The 5th most popular school in the country for construction engineering majors who are seeking their graduate certificate is Lamar University.
+The average in-state tuition for full-time undergraduates is $6,228 per year, while in-state graduate students, on average, pay $6,471 per year.
+During the most recent year for which we have data, 0 people received their graduate certificate in construction engineering from Lamar University.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 Below are some popular majors that are similar to construction engineering that offer graduate certificates.